sushiandrobots/themixinsf.com/source/events/posts/2016-11-15-henri-helvetica-jina-anne.md

 [PlanGrid](https://www.plangrid.com/) (YC 2012) is the leader in construction field productivity software (think: version control for blueprints).
-Our platform increases efficiency and lowers costs for the biggest projects ($1B+) worldwide--many of which you’ve heard of--and enable some of the hardest working people around to spend less time at work and more time with their families.
+Our platform increases efficiency and lowers costs for the biggest projects ($1B+) worldwide – many of which you’ve heard of – and enable some of the hardest working people around to spend less time at work and more time with their families.